Date of birth: 27th April 1999

 Jordan Love is one of the most promising sportscar drivers to emerge from Australia in recent times.

-For the 2021 season, the talented 22-year-old is competing in one of the world’s most competitive GT3 endurance championships – the Fanatec GT World Challenge Europe powered by AWS Endurance Cup.
+For the 2022 season, the talented 22-year-old is competing in one of the world’s most competitive GT3 endurance championships – the Fanatec GT World Challenge Europe powered by AWS Endurance Cup with Haupt Racing Team.

 His motorsport story began at the age of nine in go karting, finishing second in the West Australia State Championship in only his first year of competition.
 A very successful karting career followed winning numerous championships before making the shift from karts to formula car racing.